aas-core-works/aas-core3.0rc02-csharp/doc/source/getting_started/iterate_copy_and_transform.md

 }
 ```

-(You can also run the snippet at: https://dotnetfiddle.net/4Y8yAM)

 Iteration with `Descend` and `DescendOnce` works well if the performance is irrelevant.
 However, if the performance matters, this is not a good approach.
 First, all the children model elements will be visited (even though you need only a small subset).
-Second, the call to LINQ's `OfType<Aas.Submodel>` needs to perform a type cast for every child.
+Second, the call to LINQ's `OfType<Aas.IProperty>` needs to perform a type cast for every child.

 Let's see in the next section how we could use a more efficient, but also a more complex approach.